casy-lab/PX4_Firmware/README.md

 # PX4 Firmware Extension for "UAV-Based Search and Rescue in Avalanches using ARVA: An Extremum Seeking Approach"
 In the context of the european project [AirBorne](https://www.airborne-project.eu/), this work deals with the problem of localizing a victim buried by an avalanche by means of a drone equipped with an ARVA (Appareil de Recherche de Victimes d'Avalanche) sensor.
 The proposed control solution is based on three main units: the ARVA measurement conditioning unit, the Extremum Seeking (ES)-based reference position generator unit, and the Internal Model-Based (IMB) low-level position control unit.
 This control strategy is shown to succeed in steering the drone in a neighborhood of the victim position.
 The effectiveness and robustness of the proposed algorithm has been tested by using the code provided in this repo.
 In particular, a modified version of the PX4 autopilot implementing the aforementioned ES unit and IMB unit has been developed.
 Moreover, a new Gazebo plugin has been implemented to simulate the behavior of the ARVA unit.

+The core files with the implementation of the three units can be found in the following.
-ES reference position generator unit: https://github.com/casy-lab/PX4_Firmware/tree/branch/airborne/src/modules/extremum_seeking
+* ES reference position generator unit: https://github.com/casy-lab/PX4_Firmware/tree/branch/airborne/src/modules/extremum_seeking

-IMB low-level control unit: https://github.com/casy-lab/PX4_Firmware/tree/branch/airborne/src/modules/mc_att_control/IMBControl
+* IMB low-level control unit: https://github.com/casy-lab/PX4_Firmware/tree/branch/airborne/src/modules/mc_att_control/IMBControl

-ARVA measurement conditioning unit: https://github.com/casy-lab/sitl_gazebo/blob/7d7b4af2a106626ff2d1b6bf38c0151bb2c50f04/src/gazebo_arva_plugin.cpp
+* ARVA measurement conditioning unit: https://github.com/casy-lab/sitl_gazebo/blob/7d7b4af2a106626ff2d1b6bf38c0151bb2c50f04/src/gazebo_arva_plugin.cpp

 ## Authors
-  * Ilario Antonio Azzollini - Phd Student
+  * Ilario Antonio Azzollini - PhD Student
     * Email: ilario.azzollini@unibo.it
   * Nicola Mimmo - Junior Assistant Professor
     * Email: nicola.mimmmo2@unibo.it
-  * Lorenzo Gentilini - Phd Student
+  * Lorenzo Gentilini - PhD Student
     * Email: lorenzo.gentilini6@unibo.it
   * Lorenzo Marconi - Full Professor
     * Email: lorenzo.marconi@unibo.it